EduArt-Robotik/edu_virtual_joy/README.md

 ```console
 sudo apt install python3-pygame
 ```
-Additonially the ROS2 iotbot package, especially the iotbot_interface needs to be available on target system.
+Additionally the ROS2 iotbot package, especially the iotbot_interface needs to be available on target system.
 After the virtual joy packages was build and installed, it can be started by

 ```console